160shelf/Simple-Image-Classification-using-First-Order-Statistic-Features-and-SVM-Classifier/README.md

 2. Calculate the first order statistics features (mean and standard deviation)
 3. Split train and test data
 4. Classification
-The last function returns the accuracy of the model.<br>
+The last function returns the accuracy of the model.
+The model obtained > 80% accuracy